Home

 2009 habe ich zusammen mit einer ebenfalls Kostümbegeisterten, die wir in Venedig kennengelernt haben, eine Kostümfantasie zum Thema Asienmode/Chinoiserie im 18.
 Jahrhundert mit dem Titel "Die Reisen des Marco Polo" umgesetzt, mit der wir beim internationalen Wettbewerb um das schönste Kostüm "La Maschera più bella" den ersten Platz für uns entscheiden konnten.
 Sechs der acht Gewinnerkostüme habe ich gestaltet, siehe Foto oben: das zweite und vierte von links sowie die vier anderen auf der rechten Seite.

 Besonderen Anklang fanden die Kreationen bei der Vorsitzenden der Jury zur Wahl des Schönsten Kostümes 2009, Kostümbildnerin Gabriella Pescucci, die für ihre Leistung für die Hollywoodproduktion "Zeit der Unschuld" mit einem Oscar ausgezeichnet wurde.
-Weitere Jurymitglieder waren der künstlerische Leiter des Carnevale di Venezia, Marco Balich, sowie der mehrfach Oscar nominierte Kostümmeister Stefano Nicolao, der u. a. für „Elisabeth“, „Der Kaufmann von Venedig“, „Farinelli“ und „Piraten der Karibik“ Kostüme anfertigte.
+Weitere Jurymitglieder waren der künstlerische Leiter des Carnevale di Venezia, Marco Balich, sowie der mehrfach Oscar nominierte Kostümmeister Stefano Nicolao, der u. a. für „Elisabeth“, „Der Kaufmann von Venedig“ und „Farinelli“ Kostüme anfertigte.

-Auch 2010 war Stefano Nicolao Mitglied der Jury, und wieder gab diese uns ein einstimmiges Votum: dreimal grün!
-Schließlich waren wir unter den letzten Finalisten, aus denen der Gewinner ermittelt wurde: "Pantegane" aus England.
-Dafür erfuhren wir eine ganz persönliche Auszeichnung von Herrn Nicolao, als dieser nach der Prämierung uns aufsuchte um uns mitzuteilen, dass die Jury uns natürlich als Gewinner des Vorjahres erkannt hätte.
-Voller Anerkennung für meine diesjährigen Kostüme bedankte und verabschiedete sich mein Vorbild persönlich bei jedem von uns.
-Diese außergewöhnliche Begegnung trage ich als ganz persönlichen Preis in meinem Herzen nach Hause.
+Auch 2010 gab uns die Jury ein einstimmiges Votum: dreimal grün!
+Schließlich waren wir unter den letzten Finalisten, aus denen der Gewinner aus England ermittelt wurde.
+Nach der Prämierung teilte uns Herr Nicolao mit, dass die Jury uns natürlich als Gewinner des Vorjahres erkannt hätte.
+Voller Anerkennung für meine diesjährigen Kostüme bedankte und verabschiedete er sich persönlich bei jedem von uns.
 Auch in Zukunft werde ich meinem Stil treu bleiben und mich und meine Werke in Venedig zeigen.
 Getreu nach dem Motto: Bei allem, was du tust, bleib immer du selbst!!!

 2011 waren wir erneut im Finale mit "La famille Fabergé", angelehnt an die Juweleneier der russischen Zaren.
 Insgesamt hatte ich damals über 20.000 Schmucksteine und hunderte von Pfauenfedern für eine 4-köpfige Gruppe verarbeitet.
 Zu diesem Wettbewerb traten wir zu dritt auf.
 Da wir mit diesen Kostümen schon 2010 im Finale waren, wollten wir eigentlich nur spasseshalber an der Vorauswahl teilnehmen und freuten uns darüber wieder dabei zu können, obwohl wir von offizieller Seite wiedererkannt wurden.
 Die Jury aber wollte mehr von uns und zeichnete uns zu unserer Überraschung einstimmig mit dem ersten Platz für das schönste Kostüm aus!
-Die Auszeichnung teilen wir uns gleichwertig mit der Gruppe von Paolo und Cinzia Pagliasso und Anna Rotonai aus Rom, die eine Hommage an Venedig darstellt.
-In einer weiteren Kategorie zum Thema 19.Jhd errang ein Paar aus Belgien den ersten Platz, Lea Luongsoredju und Roudi Verbaanderd.
+Die Auszeichnung teilen wir uns gleichwertig mit einer Gruppe aus Rom. die eine Hommage an Venedig darstellt.

 2012 traten wir mit einem neuen Ensemble an: "Teatime".
 Angelehnt an die Mode des späten 18.
 Jahrhunderts, die stark von England beinflusst war, bestückte ich die Kostüme mit Teekannen, Tassen und Tellern, bis hin zu einer komplett gedeckten wandelnden Tafel, die mit Silber und Petits Fours geschmückt war.
 Auch der im 18.
 Jahrhundert in England entwickelte Cutsteel-Schmuck, oder Stahlbrillant-Schmuck, fand reichlich Verwendung.
 Bei zwei Kostümen hatte ich sogar den kompletten Stoff von Hand nachcoloriert.
 Die Mühe meiner jahrelangen Recherche, des Sammelns von Accessoires und der Anfertigung der Kostüme wurde schließlich mit der erneuten Auszeichnung des 1.
 Preises für das Schönste Kostüm belohnt!!!

 An dieser Stelle möchte ich allen danken, die über die Jahre an mich und meine Kreativität geglaubt haben.
-Ich bin unendlich glücklich und wäre ohne Euch nie soweit gekommen!!!
+Ich wäre ohne Euch nie soweit gekommen!!!

 So, viel Spaß beim Ansehen!